Capt. Charles McAnally held the highest decoration of any soldier in the 69th.Pennsylvania Regiment of the American Civil War 1861-1865.

 system after about 1950 the young people started receiving excellent education.

-Many started to aquire higher level education and farmers in the high Sperrins now accept that
+Many started to acquire higher level education and farmers in the high Sperrins

 having doctor, an engineer, a pilot, a professor among his chidren is